adobe/aem-guides-wknd-graphql/README.md

 More details about the React app can be found [here](./react-app).

-## Tutorial (TBD)
+## Tutorial

-A tutorial illustrating how to integrate SPA Editor with this WKND App, also see [Getting started with SPA Editor and Remote SPA - Overview | Adobe Experience Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/spa-editor/remote-spa/overview.html?lang=en).
+[Getting started with SPA Editor and Remote SPA - Overview | Adobe Experience Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/spa-editor/remote-spa/overview.html?lang=en) tutorial illustrates how to integrate SPA Editor with this WKND App.

 ## Contributing